Pampered Paws, Inc.

 - Travel.
 You are more freely able to travel on business or for pleasure with the confidence of knowing your beloved pet is in the hands of a professional care giver.

 - No Imposition.
-You don't have to impose on a friend, neighbor or relative to care for your pet, but instead rely on a pet care professional who will put you pet's needs first.
+You don't have to impose on a friend, neighbor or relative to care for your pet, but instead rely on a pet care professional who will put your pets' needs first.

 - Security.
 Your home is made more secure by the crime deterrent services provided by most pet-sitting services.